exercism/v3/languages/fsharp/exercises/concept/values/.docs/instructions.md

 // 40
 ```

-### 2. Keep track of how many minutes the lasasgne has been be in the oven
+### 2. Keep track of how many minutes the lasagne has been be in the oven

 Define the `actualMinutesInOven` variable to keep track of the number of minutes the lasagna has been in the oven.
 At this moment, the lasagne has already been in the oven for 15 minutes: